 - Keep it simple – Focus on one activity at a time, don’t spend your entire stay planning your next day.
 Live in the moment and enjoy all that Japan has to offer.
 Sure, transport isn’t everyones favourite thing, but it sure as hell beats anything England has to offer!

 - Plan ahead – Yep, I know the last two points have told you not to do this.
-Instead of planning ahead when you’re in Japan, use my bucket list to make sure you haven’t missed anything you want to do.
+Instead of planning ahead when you’re in Japan, create a bucket list to make sure you haven’t missed anything you want to do.
 Then it’s just a case of fitting it into your schedule, and you won’t regret missing anything because you will have cherry picked the best of the best!

 Don’t believe everything you read

-Dont trust anywhere that says the Robot restaurant is chilled out!!
+Don’t trust anywhere that says the Robot restaurant is chilled out!!